Grendahl/t-rex-faq/README.md

 ## Where can I see WebUI for my miner?
 Open http://127.0.0.1:4067/ in a web browser on the mining machine.

-## How come I can't see the WebUI from another computer or phone connected on the local network?
+## How can I the T-Rex WebUI from another computer or phone on my local network?
 This is most likely due to a firewall issue.
 To open the default port (TCP port 4067) T-Rex uses for incoming connections, follow the instructions below.

 **Windows:**